slatedb/slatedb/rfcs/0007-handling-corruption.md

   entries.

 ### Proposed Solution
-To provide support both Availability and Durability, I propose adding a callback function called `DBOptions.on_corruption` which is called when SlateDB encounters corruption during operation.
+I propose adding a callback function called `DBOptions.on_corruption` which is called when SlateDB encounters corruption during operation.
 The use of a call back allows developers to decide their desired behavior when corruption is detected.
 The return value of the callback then informs SlateDB of the users desire to abort the current operation with an error, or to continue operation attempting to skip the encountered corruption.

 To support developers who value availability, the `on_corruption` callback can be designed to log or notify the operator of the corruption, but otherwise